Study Abroad Program Overview

 - Science (many courses include practical lab and fieldwork)

-UCEAP students must take at least two courses in the school/faculty in which they are admitted.
+UCEAP students are required to take at least 1-2 courses in the school/faculty in which they are admitted.
 The academic year starts in the spring semester in South Africa and the fall semester completes the UCT academic year.